garymichaelbass/azure-iot-location-pipeline/README.md

 # Azure IoT Location Monitoring

 This project implements a comprehensive IoT solution for real-time location monitoring using Azure services.
-It enables the collection, processing, and tracking of location data from IoT devices.
+It enables the collection, processing, and tracking of location data from an IoT device.

 ## Architecture Overview